zocker-160/SyncThingy/README.md

 ## Configuration

-Configuration file can be found under `~/.var/app/com.github.zocker_160.SyncThingy/config/SyncThingy`
+SyncThingy config file can be found under `~/.var/app/com.github.zocker_160.SyncThingy/config/SyncThingy`:

 - `autostart` can be `true` or `false`
 - `icon` can be set to `default`, `white` or `black`
 - `url` defines the link opened when selecting `Open WebUI`
 - `notifications` can be `true` or `false`

+#### Note

+Syncthing config can be found under `~/.var/app/com.github.zocker_160.SyncThingy/config/syncthing`.

+You can reuse your already existing syncthing config file, by moving / copying it there.

 ## Install background service